-Role of The Bankruptcy Trustee
+Role of Chapter 7 Trustee

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
-We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for three decades.
+We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.